jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/registration/registration.rst

    :width: 400
    :align: center

 3. For continue registration you should confirm your email address.
 For that go to mailbox which you use for registration,in this mailbox open letter from platform.
 Letter contains confirmation code.
-For finish registration you should use it.
+For finish registration you should use it

 .. image:: pic_registration/registration_email_code.png
    :width: 400